-Whether we like it or not, another school year is about to begin, and with that comes the H-word… HOMEWORK.
-(Lots and lots of homework in some cases…) I'm a huge believer in creating a homework space, or homework station as it is often called, where you post assignments, keep a due-date calendar, keep all the supplies and materials needed, so when it comes to homework, there's a set system, place, and routine for everything.
-I firmly believe that homework stations can be grossly overcomplicated and intimidating!
+Whether we like it or not, another school year is about to begin.
+With that comes the H-word… HOMEWORK.
+(Lots and lots of homework, in some cases…) I'm a huge believer in creating a homework space, or homework station as it is often called, where you post assignments, keep a due-date calendar, and keep all the needed supplies and materials.
+This way, when it comes to homework, there's a set system, place, and routine for everything.
+I firmly believe that homework stations can be grossly over-complicated and intimidating!
 But they certainly don't have to be.

 Ok, let's get on with it already.
 I now present…

 When we first bought our house a few years ago, one of the first things I noticed was that there wasn't a good gathering place for the kids.
 Sure, there was the kitchen counter and a formal dining room with a table.
 But in my years of raising little, creative, messy, artistic people, I've learned how helpful it is to have an area for them to color, draw, and of course, work on projects and homework!
 Otherwise, pencils, art supplies, and glitter glue are constantly stacked and scattered all throughout my house.

 We created our own homework station by adding some navy blue cabinets, a sturdy quartz countertop, lots of drawers and cubby spaces, and a MILLION power outlets under the desk.
 It has now become one of the most-used areas of our house because it doubles as a homework station and arts and crafts area.